How to Make Buckwheat Cake

 For the glaze:

-• Add 2 teaspoons arrowroot starch and 1 tablespoon coconut milk to a saucepan and stir until dissolved.
+• Add 2 teaspoons arrowroot starch and 1 tablespoon unsweetened plant-based milk to a saucepan, then stir until dissolved.

 • Add 1/4 cup maple syrup and 2 tablespoons cocoa powder to the saucepan and place on the stove set to low-medium heat.